MrFly72/Synology_Mediathek_Download/README.md

 Version History:

+Version 1.3
+- Cache of Mediathek will now be exported to file for reuse on next start
+- LastRun will be taken from file date of the cache
+- Manual replacing the MaxEntries value can now be handled, so you can have a non-standard query with more results.

 Version 1.2
 - Added functionality to ask the user if the last query was below $ForceQueryRerunMinutes if a query should be rerun anyhow